isomerpages/pa-chingay/pages/Chingay Parade 2025.md

 </div>

-<p>Featuring a stunning array of visual art installations from the PAssionArts Festival, Giant Delights and JOYOUS ART-VENTURE  co-created by residents and community artists!<br>
+<p>Located in front of the F1 pit building, the PAssionArts Street features a stunning array of visual art installations from the PAssionArts Festival, Giant Delights and JOYOUS ART-VENTURE  co-created by residents and community artists!<br>
-Workshops: 6pm - 8pm<br>
+Catch the Workshops: 6pm - 8pm<br>
 • Fruitful Felt Craft • Kopi Tie-Dye  • Food-themed Wood Block Keychain •<br>
 Performances: 7 Feb 6pm - 8pm<br></p>